Bullet (Hollywood Undead song)

 "Bullet" is a song by American rap rock band Hollywood Undead.
 It was recorded as the sixth single and eleventh track from their second studio album American Tragedy (2011).
 The song was produced by Griffin Boice.
-This song is the one of the few songs by Hollywood Undead to feature a member other than Danny or Deuce as the clean vocalist.
+This song is one of the few songs by Hollywood Undead to feature a member other than Danny or Deuce as the clean vocalist.
 Charlie Scene performs the chorus of "Bullet," in addition to "Rain" from Notes from the Underground.
 The song has received positive reviews from critics due to its cheerful tone and uptempo beat that directly contrast its dark lyrics about suicide and self-harm.

 Background and development

-"Bullet" was written by Lewis Edwards.
-The song contains verses by Terrell and Ragan, and a b-section and chorus sung by Terrell.
+“Bullet” contains verses by Terrell and Ragan, and a b-section and chorus sung by Terrell.

 The song was produced, recorded, and mixed by Griffin Boice at the Beat Suite in Hollywood, California.